XiaoMutt/qingting/README.md

 (in hundreds of GB scale) and each image contains multiple zooming levels.
 To process such large images, they are often tessellated into small images which are sent to the ML/AI pipelines.

-Instead of tessellating the image, this project uses reinforcement learning to find the regions of interest (ROI) and send the ROI to a segmentation process.
-The idea is to train the reinforcement learning agent to effectively traverse different zooming levels and find the correct ROI.
+Instead of tessellating the image, this project's ultimate goal is to train the reinforcement learning agent to efficiently traverse different zooming levels and find the correct ROI.
 For one thing, this process mimics how pathologists process these images.
 For another thing, this is similar to playing an ROI-finding game in a "world" with levels.

-Due to the computational power limitation, this project is simplified to find hand-written digits on grayscale daily-life photos (flickr30k).
+As a first step attempt, and due to the computational power limitation, this project is simplified to find hand-written digits on grayscale daily-life photos (flickr30k).
 In brief, hand-written digits are synthesized into the photos, a reinforcement learning agent needs to move a square cursor to collect all the digits.
+Then the digits are sent to a downstream network for identification and segmentation.

-This is a Stanford CS230 Spring 2021 course project.
-For details see report.pdf.
+For details see the report.pdf.

 # TL;DR
 ## Model Used